Lattice Paths and Pattern-Avoiding Uniquely Sorted Permutations

-The $\textit{fertility}$ of a permutation $\pi$ is the number of preimages of $\pi$ under $s$, or $|s^{-1}(\pi)|$.
-Bousquet-M\'elou \cite{bm} defined a permutation to be \textit{sorted} if it has positive fertility, that is, if it has some preimage under $s$.
+The $\textit{fertility}$ of a permutation $\pi$ is the number of preimages of $\pi$ under $s$, or $|s^{-1}(\pi)|$. \cite{bm} defined a permutation to be \textit{sorted} if it has positive fertility, that is, if it has some preimage under $s$.

-Recently, in \cite{stack}, Defant, Engen, and Miller defined a permutation to be \textit{uniquely sorted} if its fertility is exactly 1, giving rise to a new and fruitful type of permutation that has a surprising amount of structure.
+Recently, \cite{stack} defined a permutation to be \textit{uniquely sorted} if its fertility is exactly 1, giving rise to a new and fruitful type of permutation that has a surprising amount of structure.
 We let $\mathcal{U}_n$ denote the set of uniquely sorted permutations in $S_n$.
 The work in \cite{stack} suggests that the relationship between uniquely sorted permutations and general permutations is analogous to the relationship between matchings and general set partitions.
-Moreover, the authors prove that the sets of uniquely sorted permutations of odd length (which we soon see are the only nonempty sets) are counted by an interesting new sequence first introduced by Lassalle in \cite{lasalle} called \textit{Lassalle's sequence} (OEIS A180874).
+Moreover, the authors prove that the sets of uniquely sorted permutations of odd length (which we soon see are the only nonempty sets) are counted by an interesting sequence first introduced in \cite{lasalle} called \textit{Lassalle's sequence} (OEIS A180874).